The Rapture in The Old Testament

 Suddenly, Daniel’s vision changes from an earthly realm to a heavenly one.
 We read, “I watched till thrones were put in place, And the Ancient of Days was seated; His garment was white as snow, And the hair of His head was like pure wool.
 His throne was a fiery flame, Its wheels a burning fire; A fiery stream issued And came forth from before Him.
 A thousand thousands ministered to Him; Ten thousand times ten thousand stood before Him.
 The court was seated, And the books were opened” (Daniel 7:9-10).

-Daniel sees a heavenly courtroom where thrones are set up, but they are empty.
-I believe these thrones are reserved for the church until the time of the resurrection and rapture.
+Daniel sees a heavenly courtroom where thrones are set up but empty.
+I believe these thrones are reserved for the church until the resurrection and rapture.
 Paul said, “Do you not know that we shall judge angels?
 How much more, things that pertain to this life?”
 (1 Corinthians 6:3).
 And Yeshua said, “To him who overcomes I will grant to sit with Me on My throne, as I also overcame and sat down with My Father on His throne” (Revelation 3:21).
 Therefore, these thrones are reserved for the redeemed of men, not the angels.

 Daniel’s vision suddenly changes back to an earthly realm.
 As we read, “I watched then because of the sound of the pompous words which the horn was speaking; I watched till the beast was slain, and its body destroyed and given to the burning flame.
 As for the rest of the beasts, they had their dominion taken away, yet their lives were prolonged for a season and a time” (Daniel 7:11-12).
 Here, we read that the Anti-Christ is killed, and we know from other verses in Daniel this will occur sometime before the end of the great tribulation, the last three and one-half years of the tribulation, and the time of Jacob’s sorrow.